-The Best Beginner Recurve Bow: Some Great Starter Options
+The Best Beginner Recurve Bow: Some Great Starter Options for 2022

 Choosing your first recurve bow can seem like a hurdle.
 There are so many bows available, each with so many different features, that selecting one to start out on can be a little intimidating.
 Archery is a lot of fun, but it can be tough to break into!

 So we put together this post, where we discuss our picks for the best beginner recurve bow.
 We’ll go over each of the bows we like (including our two picks for best starter recurve bow overall), discuss the features that make them a good pick for archers who are new to target shooting and bowhunting, and we’ll try to de-mystify some of the jargon you’ll find when looking for a bow.

 If you’re totally new to archery and you have no have absolutely no idea what you need to know in order to buy a recurve, we’ve included a section after the reviews titled “How to Buy Your First Recurve Bow.”
 In it, we discuss some terms that you’ll hear a lot (like “riser” and “takedown limbs”), some measurements you’ll need to know (like “draw weight” and “draw length”), and some FAQs that often come up (like the difference between a left-handed bows and right-handed bows, and who should be using them).
 You may want to read that section first, if you’re unfamiliar with archery terms.

 OK!
 Let’s take a quick look at our picks, and then dive into our more detailed reviews.